btcpayserver/btcpayserver-doc/docs/FAQ/ServerSettings.md

 ### How can I see my BTCPay Server version?

-You can see your BTCPay version in the **bottom right of the page footer** when you're logged in as a server admin.
+You can see your BTCPay Server version in the **bottom right of the page footer** when you're logged in as a server admin.

 Deployments using v1.0.5.7 and later will automatically receive notifications to alert when a new BTCPay Server version has been released.